 DIYbio Projects (Intermediate)

-Here’s the basic rundown.
+Here’s the basic rundown on this project.
 Scientists from Michigan State University discovered that if they used certain chemicals and washing procedures, they could remove the cells from an organ, like, let’s say, a heart.
 You may have thought that a heart was composed entirely of cells in the first place, so if you remove the cells, what do you have left?
-But in actually, there is an extra-cellular matrix composed of various proteins that acts as the scaffolding around which the cells organize themselves.
+But actually, there is an extra-cellular matrix composed of various proteins that acts as the scaffolding that the cells have created to more ore less latch on to.
 If you remove all the cells (and therefore all of the DNA), you are left with the scaffolding only.

 The hope is that some time down the road that these ghost organs can be used as transplant organs for those needing them by seeding the ghost organs with the waiting patient’s own cells.
 This would effectively make it so that they are receiving a heart (or other organ) that is entirely made of their own DNA, which eliminates the risk of rejection.
 Plus, and in an entirely Dr. Frankenstein sort of eerie way, you could theoretically use the heart of a pig and place it in a human, since pig hearts are of similar size and functional capacity.